misslivirose/basic-unity-vr/05_Building_3d.md

 {x: build walls}
 Build walls around your existing paths

 A maze is no fun when you can see to the exit, so our next step is to add walls.
-Do do this, we'll need to add a new prefab object.
+Do do this, we'll need to add a new type of object.
 Unity provides a **cube** GameObject, which we'll be using to make our walls.

 Create a cube using the following properties (if you're following the same pattern we used above):